flixberry/Flixberry-ScripttoStoryboardAi/README.md

 Follow these steps to test Flixberry Script to Storyboard AI in your browser:

 ### 1. 🧭 Use Chrome Canary (v139–144)
-This app is designed for Chrome Canary — Google’s experimental browser where the Prompt API is being tested.
+This app is designed for Chrome Canary, Google’s experimental browser where the Prompt API is being tested.
 👉 [Download Chrome Canary](https://www.google.com/chrome/canary/)

 💡 Regular Chrome or Edge will show:
 > “Chrome Prompt API not available in this browser.”
-That’s normal — only Canary supports it for now.
+That’s normal, only Canary supports it for now.

 ---